lsd-consulting/spring-wiremock-stub-generator/README.md

         ...
     }
 ```
-the library introduces login into the generated stub.
+the library introduces conditions into the generated stub.

 If a parameter is optional and the value passed in is a `null`, the generated stub will not add the query param matcher to the Wiremock stub.